FAQ

 Source: Rough Guides

-Outside cities and larger towns, debit/credit cards and travellers’ cheques are pretty much useless, so it’s important to carry plenty of cash with you when you head to rural areas.
+Outside cities and larger towns, debit/credit cards are pretty much useless, so it’s important to carry plenty of cash with you when you head to rural areas.
 US dollars can be changed into bolivianos at banks and by street money-changers almost everywhere in the country, and are a good way of carrying emergency back-up funds.

 Source: Rough Guides